-[A] merger which produces a firm controlling an undue percentage of the relevant market, and results in a significant increase in the concentration of firms in that market, is so inherently likely to lessen competition substantially that it must be enjoined in the absence of evidence clearly showing that the merger is not likely to have such anticompetitive effects.
+[A] merger which produces a firm controlling an undue percentage of the relevant market, and results in a significant increase in the concentration of firms in that market, is so inherently likely to lessen competition substantially that it must be enjoined in the absence of evidence clearly showing that the merger is not likely to have such anticompetitive effects.2

 The Philadelphia National Bank Court did not fix numerical figures for invoking this presumption.
-In Philadelphia National Bank itself, however, the Court found the presumption established when the merging firms combined held over 30% of a relevant market in which the combined market share of the largest two firms increased from 44% to 59%.
+In Philadelphia National Bank itself, however, the Court found the presumption established when the merging firms combined held over 30% of a relevant market in which the combined market share of the largest two firms increased from 44% to 59%.3

 On February 25, 1961, the Department of Justice filed a civil suit to enjoin the proposed merger of The Philadelphia National Bank ("PNB") and Girard Trust Corn Exchange Bank ("Girard").
 The complaint charged that the acquisition may tend substantially to lessen competition in commercial bank services in the four-county Philadelphia metropolitan region in violation of Section 1 of the Sherman Act and Section 7 of the Clayton Act and sought to enjoin the transaction.
 PNB was a national bank with assets in excess of \$1 billion and the second largest commercial bank in the four-county region.
 Girard was a state bank with assets of over \$750 million and the third largest commercial bank in the area.
-PNB and Girard, which were both headquartered in Philadelphia, accounted for 21% and 16.1%, respectively, of the total commercial bank would become the largest in the area, with 37.1% of the area's total
+PNB and Girard, which were both headquartered in Philadelphia, accounted for 21% and 16.1%, respectively, of the total commercial bank deposits in the four-county area.
+If the merger was consummated, the resulting bank would become the largest in the area, with 37.1% of the area's total

-1. 374 U.S. 321 (1963), rev'g 201 F. Supp.
+^{1.
+374} U.S. 321 (1963), rev'g 201 F. Supp.
 348 (E.D.
 Pa.
 1962).
-For modern commentary on Philadelphia National Bank, see, for example, An Interview with Judge Richard Posner, 80 ANTITRUST L.J.
-205 (2015); Peter C. Carstensen, The Philadelphia National Bank Presumption: Merger Analysis in an Unpredictable World, 80 ANTITRUST L.J.
-219 (2015); Steven C. Salop, The Evolution and Vitality of Merger Presumptions: A Decision-Theoretic Approach, 80 ANTITRUST L.J.
-269 (2015); Douglas H. Ginsburg & Joshua D. Wright, Philadelphia National Bank: Bad Economics, Bad Law, Good Riddance, 80 ANTITRUST L.J.
-377 (2015); Daniel A. Crane, Balancing Effects across Markets, 80 ANTITRUST L.J.
+For modern commentary on Philadelphia National Bank, see, for example, An Interview with Judge Richard Posner, 80 Antitrust L.J.
+205 (2015); Peter C. Carstensen, The Philadelphia National Bank Presumption: Merger Analysis in an Unpredictable World, 80 Antitrust L.J.
+219 (2015); Steven C. Salop, The Evolution and Vitality of Merger Presumptions: A Decision-Theoretic Approach, 80 Antitrust L.J.
+269 (2015); Douglas H. Ginsburg & Joshua D. Wright, Philadelphia National Bank: Bad Economics, Bad Law, Good Riddance, 80 Antitrust L.J.
+377 (2015); Daniel A. Crane, Balancing Effects across Markets, 80 Antitrust L.J.
 397 (2015).

-2. Philadelphia Nat'l Bank, 374 U.S. at 363.
+^{2.} Philadelphia Nat'l Bank, 374 U.S. at 363.

-4. Philadelphia Nat'l Bank, 201 F. Supp. at 366.
+^{4.} Philadelphia Nat'l Bank, 201 F. Supp. at 366.